code-423n4/redacted-bug-bounty/README.md

 - **Allowances and `OPERATOR_ROLE`**: The `OPERATOR_ROLE` is able to set allowances for `pxETH`.
 This role _only_ given to the `PirexETH` contract and is used to facilitate fee distribution.
 The `OPERATOR_ROLE` is not given to any external contracts or accounts.

 - **Effects of `setContract` on State**: Changing withdrawal credentials aka the `rewardRecipient` contract address could corrupt state.
 For example, if there are initialised validators and `rewardRecipient` is changed via `setContract`, then functions like `getInitializedValidatorAt` may return incorrect withdrawal credentials.
-This is mitigated by the fact that `setContract` can ony be called by the owner (Redacted DAO multisig) which does extensive due diligence before executing any transactions, and `rewardRecipient` is not expected to change.
+This is mitigated by the fact that `setContract` can ony be called by the owner (Dinero Protocol multisig) which does extensive due diligence before executing any transactions, and `rewardRecipient` is not expected to change.

 > Note: We have acknowledged all findings in referenced Audits and have either fixed them or have mitigated them.
 These functions are required for the protocol to work as intended.

 # Pirex ETH Overview

-Pirex ETH is built on top of the Redacted DAO’s Pirex platform and forms the foundation of the Dinero protocol.
+Pirex ETH is built on top of the Dinero Protocol’s Pirex platform and forms the foundation of the Dinero protocol.
 It is a two-token system built around ETH staking, consisting of pxETH and apxETH, tailored for different user preferences.
 This design gives users a choice: pxETH for liquidity or apxETH for boosted ETH staking yield.

 ### `pxETH` and `apxETH`

 When depositing ETH, users can choose between holding pxETH or depositing to an auto compounding rewards vault for apxETH.

 - **pxETH** is for those willing to forgo staking yield for liquidity.
 When users choose to hold pxETH, they’re opting to hold an ETH-pegged asset that can take advantage of opportunities throughout DeFi.
 These include providing liquidity, participating in lending protocols, and more.
-The Redacted DAO will be using its treasury and BTRFLY incentives to expand such opportunities for pxETH holders.
+The Dinero Protocol will be using its treasury and BTRFLY incentives to expand such opportunities for pxETH holders.

 - **apxETH** is for users focused on maximizing their staking yields.
 After minting pxETH, users can deposit to Dinero's auto-compounding rewards vault to enjoy boosted staking yields without the hassle of running their own validators.
 Since some users will choose to hold pxETH, each apxETH benefits from staking rewards from more than one staked ETH, amplifying the yield for apxETH users.